Rico Yan

-Ricardo Carlos "Rico" Castro Yan (/tl/; March 14, 1975 – March 29, 2002) was a Filipino actor renowned for his roles in popular romance and comedy films, as well as television shows during the mid-1990s and early 2000s.
+Rico Yan (full name Ricardo Carlos "Rico" Castro Yan; /tl/; March 14, 1975–March 29, 2002) was a Filipino film and television actor active during the mid-1990s and the early 2000s.

-Yan started as a commercial model in 1995 and was launched as a pioneer of Talent Center's Star Circle Batch 1, now known as ABS-CBN's Star Magic, in November of the same year. | He became a household name with his roles as Ricky Salveron in Gimik (1996 - 1999) and Gabriel Maglayon in Mula Sa Puso (1997 -1999).
-Yan starred in commercially successful television shows and films, often paired with Judy Ann Santos and Claudine Barretto.
-He solidified his matinee idol status through films such as Paano Ang Puso Ko?
+Yan started as a commercial model in 1995 and in November of that year was launched as a pioneer of Talent Center's Star Circle Batch 1, now known as ABS-CBN's Star Magic.
+He became a household name with his roles as Ricky Salveron in Gimik (1996–1999) and Gabriel Maglayon in Mula Sa Puso (1997–1999), starring in commercially successful television shows and films where he was often paired with Judy Ann Santos and Claudine Barretto.

+Yan solidified his matinee idol status through films such as Paano Ang Puso Ko?
 (1997), Dahil Mahal na Mahal Kita (1998), Kay Tagal Kang Hinintay (1998), Mula sa Puso: The Movie (1999), Gimik: The Reunion (1999), and Got 2 Believe (2002).
-In 2014, twelve years after his death, Star Cinema ranked him No. 5 in their list of "The Kings of Star Cinema."
+In 2014, twelve years after his death, Star Cinema ranked him No. 5 in their list of "The Kings of Star Cinema".
 In addition to his film career, Yan appeared in several television shows, including Mara Clara (1996), 'Sang Linggo nAPO Sila (1996), Saan Ka Man Naroroon (1999), Magandang Tanghali Bayan (2001), and Whattamen (2001).

-Yan died from acute hemorrhagic pancreatitis on March 29, 2002, at aged 27.
+Yan died from acute haemorrhagic pancreatitis on March 29, 2002 at the age of 27.

-Family and early life
+Early life and education

-Ricardo Carlos Castro Yan was born at The Medical City, then located in Mandaluyong, Philippines.
-He grew up in a family of soldiers and businessmen.
-He was the son of Roberto Yan Sr. (1947–2015), an ethnic Filipino Chinese from Metro Manila, and his Ilocana wife, Teresita Castro-Yan, who hailed from Laoag, Ilocos Norte.
-He was the grandson of Manuel T. Yan Sr. (1920–2008), former Chief of Staff of the Armed Forces of the Philippines and Ambassador to Thailand, Indonesia, and the United Kingdom, as well as Colonel Isabelo Ruiz Castro.
+Rico Yan was born at The Medical City, then located in Mandaluyong, Rizal, Philippines, and grew up in a family of soldiers and businessmen.
+He was the son of Roberto Yan Sr. (1947–2015) – an ethnic Filipino Chinese from Metro Manila – and his Ilocana wife Teresita Castro-Yan who was born in the hill station city of Baguio owing to her father Isabelo's posting in the Philippine Military Academy located there, but the family actually came from Laoag, Ilocos Norte.
+He was the patrilineal grandson of Manuel T. Yan Sr. (1920–2008), the former Chief of Staff of the Armed Forces of the Philippines and Ambassador to Thailand, Indonesia, and the United Kingdom.

-He had three siblings: Geraldine, Tina, and Bobby, who is a television host.
-His parents were business owners and ran a security agency, drawing from the family's military background.
-Yan attended Xavier School for his primary education, graduating in 1988, and completed high school at De La Salle Santiago Zobel School in 1993.
+Yan had three siblings: Geraldine, Tina, and television host Bobby.
+His parents were business owners and ran a security agency, drawing on the family's military background.
+Yan attended Xavier School for his primary education, graduating in 1987, and completed high school at De La Salle Santiago Zobel School in 1992.
 He earned his bachelor's degree in Marketing Management from De La Salle University in 1997.